Call Button

 Overview

-Tension Headaches are different to migraine, and patients are often incorrectly diagnosed.
+Tension Headache conditions are different to migraine conditions, and patients are often given an incorrect diagnosis.
 Most people often label their headaches incorrectly and do not understand the difference between the two.

-• Tension-type headache will have mild to moderate pain, whereas migraine sufferers can experience a severe disabling pain.
+• Tension-type headaches will have mild to moderate pain, whereas migraine sufferers can experience a severe headache with disabling pain.

 • Migraine pain is unilaterally and felt on one side of the head whereas tension-type headache pain is usually felt bilaterally like a band on both sides of the head.